augustoputra/Video-Streaming-Services-Case-Python-data-analysis-/README.md

-These are python project for Video Streaming Services Subscription data input it utilizes the basics of Object Oriented Programming which uses class, and method To summarize, this program have a data in list format, consisting of username, and their subscription plan, and years of their subscription
+This is a python project for Video Streaming Services Subscription data input it utilizes the basics of Object Oriented Programming which uses class, and method To summarize, this program have a data in list format, consisting of username, and their subscription plan, and years of their subscription
 Thera are 2 class, User() and NewUser()